wjc666666/Assignment-1---ReactJS-app/README.md

 4.Error Handling and Retry Logic:

 + Implemented error boundaries and retry logic for API requests, especially for fetching movie details and popular/trending data.

+5.Recommendations and Reviews Feature:

++ Researched TMDB API’s recommendations and reviews endpoints to display movie recommendations and all reviews dynamically.